jizhang-nz/fast-GeP/README.md

 Large-scale WGS dataset based studies are becoming increasingly common.
 WGS based pathogen surveillance and outbreak investigations create a demand for highly discriminative and time-efficient bioinformatics tools to transform large amounts of sequencing data into usable biological information such as relationship of the isolates.

 ## Prerequisites
-Before start, you need to make sure the following four programs were full functional in your system:
+Before start, you need to make sure the following four programs were fully functional in your system:
    * [BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
    * [DIAMOND](https://github.com/bbuchfink/diamond) (v0.9.10.111 or higher)
    * [MAFFT](https://mafft.cbrc.jp/alignment/software/)